line/armeria/benchmarks/README.md

 ## Options

 - `-Pjmh.include=<pattern>`
-  - The benchmarks to run.
+  - The benchmarks to run, in a regular expression.
 All benchmarks if unspecified.
-    - `DownstreamSimpleBenchmark`
+    - `grpc.downstream.DownstreamSimpleBenchmark`
-    - `DownstreamSimpleBenchmark.emptyNonBlocking`
+    - `grpc.downstream.DownstreamSimpleBenchmark.empty$`
 - `-Pjmh.params=<spec>`
   - The benchmark parameters.
 Uses the parameters specified in the benchmark code if unspecified.
     - `clientType=NORMAL`